Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.17: Contains the following fixes:
+  * Catch exceptions when unlocking the lock.
+  * Clarify documentation, esp. with use of multiprocessing
+  * In Python 2, don't request/allow portalocker 2.0 which won't work.
+(Require portalocker<=1.7.1)

+  NOTE: the next release will likely be a 1.0 release candidate.

 - 0.9.16: Fix publishing issue with incorrect code included in the wheel Affects Python 2 mainly - see Issue #21